The following is a review of my experience writing for Travelista Club, which operates under Writers

 If you want to start freelance writing but have no idea where to begin, definitely yes.
 You get a very cheap domain and a detailed guide on how to set up your blog and start your writing business.
 Plus, you can instantly make back your initial investment if you choose to take on the first 1000-word writing assignment.

 If you want to build a portfolio of published work to show to potential clients, I would only say perhaps you should sign up.
-While you do get published, the fact that it appears to be part of a new type of Private Blog Network reduces its credibility.
-It may also negatively impact the ranking of your own website should Google try to stop these kinds of networks from operating.
+While you do get published, the writing tasks are somewhat unethical because

 If you are an experienced freelance writer who already has a decent portfolio and established